nickjbrowning/cscs-docs/docs/software/sciapps/lammps.md

 !!! `Warning` !!!

-If you are downloading LAMMPS from GitHub or their website and intend to use kokkos for acceleration, there is an issue with Cray MPICH and `kokkos <= 4.3`.
+If you are downloading LAMMPS from GitHub or their website and intend to use Kokkos for acceleration, there is an issue with Cray MPICH and `Kokkos <= 4.3`.
-For LAMMPS to work correctly on our system, you need a LAMMPS version which provides `kokkos >= 4.4`.
+For LAMMPS to work correctly on our system, you need a LAMMPS version which provides `Kokkos >= 4.4`.
-Alternatively, the CMake variable `-DEXTERNAL_KOKKOS=yes` should force CMake to use the kokkos version provided by the uenv, rather than the one contained within the lammps distribution.
+Alternatively, the CMake variable `-DEXTERNAL_KOKKOS=yes` should force CMake to use the Kokkos version provided by the uenv, rather than the one contained within the lammps distribution.

 #### Using LAMMPS uenv as an upstream Spack Instance